Search below for information and phone numbers for programs dealing with

 (877) YMCA4KIN | (877-962-2454)

-There is no formal requirement for you to attend classes or workshops, but many kinship caregivers have expressed a desire for more training in specific areas to help them better meet the needs of the children in their care and themselves as well.
+Kinship caregivers have expressed a desire for more training in specific areas to help them better meet the needs of the children in their care and themselves as well.
 You are welcome to attend any of our classes or workshops.
+Kinship caregivers that are approved Resource Parents are required to complete 8 hours of on-going training each year.

 For information about the Kinship Support Groups, please contact the YMCA Kinship Program at